mjrskiles/button-gate/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 A digital gate/trigger processor for Eurorack modular synthesizers.
-Gatekeeper has a configurable two-state output driven by a push button or CV input.
+Gatekeeper has a two-state (0 or 5V) output driven by a push button or CV input.
+The input response is configurable via menu actions.

-This project is designed as a reference for those learning synth/modular DIY and embedded development on AVR microcontrollers.
+This project is designed as a reference for those learning synth/modular DIY and/or embedded development on AVR microcontrollers.

 ## Features